Administrative Data Sources

 Under-coverage occurs when economic units or activities fall outside the regulatory framework.
 For example:

+Over-coverage due to inactive license holders or non-operational vessels is addressed through the materiality threshold and register audit procedures in Section 3.1.1.
 Quality assurance procedures should assess coverage against benchmark sources (censuses, surveys) and apply adjustments for known gaps.
-The SEEA AFF notes that illegal, unreported and unregulated (IUU) fishing should in principle be included in catch statistics, but in practice this is difficult and may require model-based estimation[23].
+The SEEA AFF notes that illegal, unreported and unregulated (IUU) fishing should in principle be included in catch statistics, but in practice this is difficult and may require model-based estimation[28].

 Compilers should document the methods used to estimate informal sector contributions and the associated uncertainty, and flag the resulting estimates as modelled rather than directly observed.